umerghafoor/Iot-PLant-Monitoring-System/readme.md

    - Run the script using `python main.py`.

 With these steps, your soil moisture monitoring system should be fully functional, allowing you to read, send, store, and visualize soil moisture data.

-Initial commit: Soil Moisture Monitoring System

-- refactor ESP32 code to read soil moisture and send data to the server.
-- refactor PHP script to receive and store soil moisture data in MySQL database.
-- refactor  Python GUI application to fetch and display data with smooth plots.
-- Included setup and usage instructions in README.md.

-beta

-- Added Code for AWS Connection.